cognitedata/cdp-spark-datasource/README.md

 will have the same values.
 If you have a use case where this is not the case, please let us know.

+#### Handling NULLs and empty fields
-Another option available for `.save()` writes is `.option("ignoreNullFields", "false")`.
-By default, the Data Source ignores NULLs when updating -- nothing is written to CDF when there is NULL in the field.
-This is usually useful for ignoring the columns which are irrelevant for a task, however it makes it impossible to null a field in the CDF.
+By default, the Spark Datasource ignores `NULL`s when updating: nothing is written to CDF when there is a `NULL` in the field.
+This can be controlled by setting the `ignoreNullFields` option which defaults to `"true"` when using `.save()` writes.
+This is usually useful for ignoring the columns which are irrelevant for a task, however it makes it impossible to null a field in CDF.
 When the `ignoreNullFields` option is set to `false`, NULLs are written to CDF (when possible).
-Fields which are not even specified in the rows are still ignored.
+Fields which are not specified are still ignored.
 See an example of using `.save()` under [Events below](#events).

 ### Delete data